ashiklom/NP_Trait_Analysis/response-letter/editor.md

 # Reviewer 2

+> I like the motivation for the study and the straightforward statistical approach and presentation of results.
+Well done.
+The study objectives are timely, sufficiently novel, and useful.
+The authors effectively build on body of work that is described well in their introduction and discussion.
+The analysis is rigorous and a contributes a useful statistical approach to the literature on foliar trait analysis.
+Demonstrating the hierarchical analysis of traits between and within PFTs is a great contribution to our understanding of trait ecology.
+Having said that, though, I have one major criticism and a minor query/suggestion about the overall study:
+>
 > 1. Why did you use mass-based (instead of area-based) nutrient concentrations and dark respiration rates?
 You don’t justify the choice, but you should, because this makes a crucial difference for interpreting trait correlations and trait distributions among and within different groups.
 Given the strength and utility of your statistical approach and ideas, I think you are missing useful information by relying on mass-based values.